isomerpages/mol-services/_move-house/03d-community-activities.md

 ---
-title: "Explore the new neighborhood"
+title: "Explore my neighborhood"
 permalink: /government-services/buying-a-hdb/move-in/activities/
 third_nav_title: Things to plan before moving in
 ---

-## Explore the new neighborhood
+## Explore my neighborhood

 Participating in your community can help you and your family to transit and to get to know your neighbors better.